dpshade/permaweb-glossary/docs/BUGS.md

 **Status:** Fixed
 **Fixed in:** Latest release
 **Priority:** High
-**Component:** Enhanced Search (`src/js/enhanced-search.js`)
+**Component:** Search System

 **Description:**
-When toggling to "Documentation" mode (previously "Dictionary"), the application is not using the alternative FlexSearch index built from `docs-index.json`.
-The documentation search functionality is incomplete.
+When toggling to "Documentation" mode, the application was not using the alternative FlexSearch index built from `docs-index.json`.
+The documentation search functionality was incomplete.

-**Expected Behavior:**
-- Clicking "Glossary" → "Documentation" should switch to docs search mode
-- Documentation search should use FlexSearch index from `docs-index.json`
-- Search results should show Permaweb documentation pages
-- Search should be fast and relevant using the pre-built index

 **Solution:**
-- Integrated `enhanced-search.js` into the main application
-- Added proper module imports in `index.html` for enhanced search functionality
-- Modified `main.js` to detect and initialize `EnhancedPermwebSearch` when available
-- Enhanced title toggle to properly switch between glossary and documentation search modes
-- Updated search placeholder text and behavior based on current mode
-- Documentation search now loads from remote `docs-index.json` with fallback URLs
-- Results display adapted for both glossary terms and documentation pages
+A comprehensive refactor of the search system was completed, replacing the legacy `enhanced-search.js` with a more robust and modular architecture.

 **Technical Changes:**
+- **New Architecture:**
+  - `SearchManager`: Controls the overall search state and orchestrates different providers.
+  - `SearchState`: Manages UI state (e.g., `has-results`).
+  - `SearchProvider`: Base class for different search implementations.
+  - `BasicSearchProvider`: Handles glossary search.
+  - `EnhancedSearchProvider`: Handles documentation search, loading the `docs-index.json` FlexSearch index.
+  - `permaweb-config.js` and `search-config.js` were added for easier configuration.
+- **Files Modified:**
+  - `src/js/main.js`: Streamlined to use the new `SearchManager`.
+  - `package.json`: Build scripts updated.
-- **Files modified:**
+- **Files Removed:**
-  - `public/index.html` - Added enhanced-search.js and wayfinder-utils.js imports
+  - `src/js/enhanced-search.js`: Deprecated and removed.
-  - `src/js/main.js` - Added enhanced search integration and mode switching
-  - `src/js/enhanced-search.js` - Removed auto-initialization, made globally available
-  - `package.json` - Added enhanced search files to build process
-- **Implementation completed:**
+- **Implementation Completed:**
-  - Mode switching logic between glossary and documentation search
+  - Fully functional mode switching between glossary and documentation search.
-  - FlexSearch index loading for documentation from remote sources
+  - Asynchronous loading of the documentation index from remote sources.
-  - Proper results display for documentation format with metadata
+  - Standardized results display for both search modes.
-  - Seamless fallback to basic search when enhanced search unavailable

 **Critical Bug Fixes Applied:**
-- **Fixed Race Conditions**: Moved search input handler initialization to occur AFTER data loading to prevent "Search index not initialized" errors
+- **Fixed Race Conditions**: The new architecture ensures data is loaded before search is initialized.
-- **Resolved Event Handler Conflicts**: Eliminated duplicate event handlers between main.js and enhanced-search.js
+- **Resolved Event Handler Conflicts**: Centralized event handling in the new modules.
-- **Standardized Results Styling**: Documentation results now use identical HTML structure and CSS classes as glossary results
+- **Standardized Results Styling**: Documentation results now use identical HTML structure and CSS classes as glossary results.
-- **Improved Error Handling**: Added graceful degradation when docs-index.json fails to load, with user-friendly error messages
+- **Improved Error Handling**: The system now has better fallbacks and displays clear error states.
-- **Enhanced Initialization Logic**: Added proper try-catch blocks and fallback mechanisms for robust initialization

 ---